 To a certain extent, this is largely a matter of opinion.

-Android phones range from state of the art models to cheaper handsets.
+Android phones range from state-of-the-art models to cheaper handsets.

-HTC and Samsung, for instance, have created superb Android phones for the top of the market, as well as mobiles running Android for those who want to spend a bit less.
+Google and Samsung, for instance, have created superb Android phones for the top of the market, as well as mobiles running Android for those who want to spend a bit less.

-Monthly contract prices for these high-end models range from £25-£40 per month.
+Monthly contract prices for these high-end models range from £35-£50 per month.

 Mid-range Android phones can be had from around £300 outright or between £15-£25, while the cheapest, entry-level Android phones are £100 or so.
 Opt for a contract and expect to pay £10 or so per month.

-Compare Contract phone deals at uSwitch now.
+Compare Contract phone deals at Uswitch now.